LTC Hal Moore Summoned to a Woodshed Session?

 One might speculate the reason Moore 'heard no more on the matter' was he might said to Meyer or let Meyer understand that he would not object to pull out his battalion in the middle of battle heat the next day as long as he is allowed 'to be the last man of his battalion to leave'.

-Moore did not realized how fortunate he was.
-Otherwise the last word he would have heard would be, 'You are relieved of the command of 1/7 AC', just like Colonel Stockton, Commander 1st Squadron, 9th Cavalry was relieved of his command by General Knowles on November 2 for his undisciplined in a successful ambush operation.
+Moore did not realize how fortunate he was.
+Otherwise, the last word he would have heard would be, 'You are relieved of the command of 1/7 AC', just like Colonel Stockton, Commander 1st Squadron, 9th Cavalry was relieved of his command by General Knowles on November 2 for his undisciplined behavior in a successful ambush operation.
 Moore wrote on page 33:

 The move saved the day, but it also cooked Stockton's goose: General Knowles said he had ordered Stockton to obtain his explicit permission before committing Ted Danielsen's Alpha Company troops to action.
 The incident ended with Stockton being transferred to a staff job in Saigon, and the division losing one of its most controversial and successful battalion commanders.

-In any cases, the extraction of 1/7 Air Cav – and B/2/7 Air Cav – was announced around 11:00H of November 16 as recorded by G3 Journal/IFFV:
+In any case, the extraction of 1/7 Air Cav - and B/2/7 Air Cav - was announced around 11:00H of November 16 as recorded by G3 Journal/IFFV:

 - 11:00H: 1st Cav Adv Maj Boyle - At 0735 2/7 killed 8 VC (BC), est 100 KIA in area.
 1/7 and B/2/7 to be extracted to camp Holloway when contact with enemy is broken.
 No time estimated.